-This programme will provide you with rigorous training in traditional skills such as aesthetics, analysis, composition, and performance, as well as exploring contemporary developments in music and musicology.
+This programme will provide you with rigorous training in traditional skills such as composition, performance, theory and analysis, as well as exploring developments in ethnomusicology, music history and musicology.

-Core modules will help you to develop a solid broad-based musical education, while optional modules offer you the opportunity to study topics including film music, ethnomusicology and popular music, as well as those related to different periods, styles and genres of Western art music.
+Core modules will help you to develop a solid broad-based musical education, while optional modules offer you the opportunity to study topics including film music, ethnomusicology, jazz and popular music, as well as those related to different periods, styles and genres of Western art music.
 Students on this programme can opt to take specialist modules in composition.
-You can also take a specialist performance module with a public recital in your final year which is not available to students on our BA courses.
+You can also take a specialist performance module with a public recital in your final year.
 One-to-one supervision is available if you opt to take one or two of the major written projects available in Dissertation, Music Analysis or Ethnomusicology.